sandeepgitsub/Data-Engineering-capstone/README.md

 1. Fact Table

     1. immigration_fact - i94 records represent only air travel
-         a.
-Data Dictionary
+         1. Data Dictionary
               - Country_of_residency_code, city, state, visa_type, arrival_date, age_group, count, arrival_date_year, arrival_date_month
-         b.
-How it is built:
+         2. How it is built:
                - Drop dulicates on the rows from immigration file
                - extarct the data only for air travel
                - remove junk data in different columns and convert the columns to correct format